NVIDIA/aistore/docs/cli/aws_profile_endpoint.md

 extra.aws.profile
 ```

 Notice that the bucket's region (`cloud_region` above) is automatically populated when AIS looks up the bucket in s3.
-But the other two varables are settable and can provide alternative credentials and/or access endpoint.
+But the other two variables are settable and can provide alternative credentials and/or access endpoint.

 ## Environment variables